 Coronavirus (COVID-19) Updates

 Coronavirus Disease 2019 (COVID-19) is a respiratory illness that has been classified as a pandemic due to its international spread.
 Cases can be mild, but hospital care may be needed.
 The current climate is ever-changing from day-to-day.
 Ozarks Healthcare recommends that members of the community follow CDC Guidelines even if you are not ill and don’t have symptoms to help prevent the spread and flatten the curve.

-Call the hotline if you are experiencing: FEVER, COUGH, SHORTNESS OF BREATH or have been exposed to someone who has tested positive for COVID-19
+If you are experiencing: FEVER, COUGH, SHORTNESS OF BREATH, or have been exposed to someone who has tested positive for COVID-19, call your primary care provider or either of Ozarks Healthcare’s walk-in locations in West Plains and Mountain Grove.

 For the latest information, check out our: Facebook page